AdguardTeam/tsurlfilter/packages/tsurlfilter/benchmark/README.md

 # Adblock Filter List Parser Benchmark

-This benchmark serves as a tool for evaluating the performance of Adblock Filter List parsers.
+This benchmark serves as a tool for evaluating the performance of rule creation by various TSUrlFilter versions.

 The benchmark results can be found in [`benchmark/RESULTS.md`][results].

 ## Usage

-Build AGTree in the parent directory:
+Build TSUrlFilter in the parent directory:

 ```sh
 yarn build